 - Share evaluation data and lessons learned about TA in 2021 during final innovation phase, scale and sustainability

-With Best Starts funding, The Capacity Collective developed a new data and evaluation tool to measure the impacts of culturally responsive programming across our Prenatal-to-Five programs.
+With Best Starts funding, The Capacity Collective developed a new data and evaluation tool to measure protective factors in families.

 Evaluation reports can be viewed here:

 In 2017, Best Starts for Kids partnered with School Readiness Consulting (SRC) along with support of other key partners to conduct a landscape analysis to learn about the strengths, opportunities, and challenges with Infant and Early Childhood Mental Health (IECMH) services across King County.
 The landscape analysis accomplished three goals: it established a common understanding of the current scope of services available for supporting the mental health of infants, toddlers, children up to age five and their families; It clarified the effectiveness of and gaps in current services; And finally, it explored how programs advance equity for families and children.

 This analysis led to a community strategic plan to support improving social and emotional outcomes for children and families.
 By implementing the strategic plan, we aim to strengthen Infant and Early Childhood Mental Health services in King County.
 This project used an approach called “community action research.”
 From January 2019 through June 2021, we collected stories from a diverse group of families, providers, and community partners.
 With these stories in mind, we worked with families and community partners on making meaning, setting priorities, planning, and reviewing this report.

 - አማርኛ / Amharic

 - 简体中文 / Simplified Chinese